canonical/data-science-stack/docs/tutorial/getting-started.rst

 Science Stack.
 From setting up MicroK8s in your host environment and configuring GPU drivers, all the way to running your first notebook.

+Overview
+^^^^^^^^
+The Data Science Stack (DSS) is a ready-made environment that makes it seamless to run GPU enabled containerized Machine Learning (ML) environments.
+It provides easy access to a solution for developing and optimising ML models, utilizing the machine's GPUs and allowing users to utilise different ML environment images based on their needs.

 Prerequisites
 ^^^^^^^^^^^^^